 The benefits of mentoring are manifold, and mentored employees are generally more productive, engaged, and satisfied with their jobs.

 But you shouldn't simply take our word for it – and thanks to a number of recent studies, you don't have to.
-Research has repeatedly shown that mentoring provides a number of tangible benefits to both the mentor and the mentee.
+Research has repeatedly shown that mentorship programs provide a number of tangible benefits to both the mentor and the mentee.

-Let's explore some of the most compelling statistics available in 2022 on the power of mentorship.
+Let's explore some of the most compelling statistics on mentorship.

 Mentorship plays a critical role in employee development

 In the modern workplace, mentorship plays an integral role in employee development.
 Most of the time, however, mentorship happens unintentionally; many companies don't have a formal program in place, but still participate in mentorship informally.
-In fact, 61 percent of mentee-mentor relationships are formed naturally.
+In fact, nearly half of both mentors and mentees say their relationships were formed naturally.

 For example – when you are taking on a new role within an unfamiliar department, who shows you the ropes?
 If you are looking to learn a new company process, who helps you get up to speed?
 In most cases, it will be a more experienced colleague or manager who is taking time out of their day to help you.
 This is an informal mentorship relationship.